 Creating New Groups

 First, you will name the group in the input box under Group Name.
-I have named this example New Group.
+I have named this example Wizards.
 Once you have named the new User Group, it is time to add the roles and/or users to the group.
-For this example, only users have been added to the User Group.
-When you have selected the desired roles and users, click Create at the bottom of the module.
+For this example, only Zelda has been added to the User Group.
+When you have selected the desired roles and users, click Save at the bottom of the module.

 Now that the new User Group is created, you can select which features you would like to be enabled for that User Group.

 Add Roles to Group by Capabilities (Preferred Method)

 When creating a User Group the most preferred method is to create a new group using the Capabilities checkbox.
 In the event that a new user is created by the installation of a plugin (WooCommerce for example), any user with those capabilities will be included in this group.
 More information can be found in the Specific Examples section later in this article.
 The standard User Roles are Administrator, Editor, Author, Contributor and Subscriber.

 After the group is created, you have the ability to select which Security features will be enforced on the users in that group.
 It is highly recommended to enable Two-Factor Authentication for any User Group that includes users or groups with the ability to make changes on the site.

 You have the ability to pick and choose which users will be in each group.
 Say you have one user with the Author role that you would like to have Administrator capabilities, but do not want all Author roles to have Administrator capabilities.
 In this case, you could go to the Administrator User Group, scroll down to the Select Users section and select the singular user you would like added to that group.

 To remove users from the selected group, simply scroll down to the Selected Users section and click X next to the user you wish to remove.